Photo(Electro)Catalysis Laboratory

 Design of polyoxometalate-stabilized metal oxide catalysts

 Polyoxometalates (POMs) are early transition metal containing anionic inorganic clusters with variable dimensions and property depending on the metal ions present in it.
 Our group is involved in stabilizing various metal-oxide quantum dots utilizing POMs as the surface protecting ligands.
 Conjugation of POMs to the surface can control the of structure and function of these complete inorganic structures.
-We are applying these novel hybrid structures in various energy and/or photo(electro)catalytic conversions.
+We are applying these hybrid structures in various energy and/or photo(electro)catalytic conversions, like water splitting, CO2 reduction, nitrate reduction (NO3RR), and photochemical ammonia synthesis.

 Chakraborty et al. ACS Appl.
 Mat.
 Interfaces 2024, 16, 32385